Europe’s Future Depends on Reinventing Its Democracies

 Europe is in the peculiar situation of having some of the best-performing democracies while seeing significant democratic backsliding.

 The continent also has countries that are still transitioning towards democracy.
-For that reason, the example set in one country can have consequences for its neighbours.
+For that reason, the example set in one country can have consequences for its neighbors.

 Europeanization has involved a transfer of decision-making powers away from the national level where democratic life mostly still takes place.